wasdk/WebAssemblyStudio/templates/hello_world_c/README.md

 6. `brk()` can be stubbed to return `0`, which is the success error code. `brk()` is used to allocate more memory to a process.
 WebAssembly does handles memory differently, so there's no need to do special here.

 7. `mmap2()` is used to request more memory within the process.
-In our example, it's implemented as a call to the WebAssembly `memeory.grow()` function.
+In our example, it's implemented as a call to the WebAssembly `memory.grow()` function.

 8. `writev()` is used to write data to files.
 Its signature is `writev(int fd, const struct iovec *iov, int iovcnt)`.
 We can ignore the `fd` file descriptor parameter, and focus on the `iov` structure.
 The problem here is that on the JavaScript side we have a hard time pulling the `struct iovec` abart.
 We could figure it out, but a neat hack is to call back into the WebAssembly module and have some C code unpack it for us.